 Why: Without a formal plan, you cannot effectively implement and run a safety program.
 A written injury and illness prevention sets safety goals and details how they will be accomplished.

 Your written program should summarize the results of your hazard assessment, and how respirators will be used in your workplace to keep employees safe.
-It should specify which positions or tasks require respirator use, what types of respirators are provided, and how your company will provide required medical evaluations, fit testing and training for your employees.
+It should specify which positions or tasks require respirator use, what types of NIOSH-approved respirators are to be used, and how your company will provide required medical evaluations, fit testing and training for your employees.
 The program should also implement procedures for respirator use and maintenance, ongoing program evaluation, and who is in charge of overseeing the respirator program.

 Cal/OSHA §5144(c): "...develop and implement a written respiratory protection program with required worksite-specific procedures and elements for required respirator use.
 The program must be administered by a suitably trained program administrator."
 Cal/OSHA §5144(f): "...provide for the cleaning and disinfecting, storage, inspection, and repair of respirators used by employees."
 Cal/OSHA §5144(g): "...establish and implement procedures for the proper use of respirators..."